priyankapatil04/Front-Accounting/README.md

 Front Accounting is a online - Based Accounting Software for small and medium enterprises.
 This is one of the best accounting software.
 It is a multi-user System.
 It Supports Multiple Languages And curriencies.
 ### It is Integrated with some Modules are:
      - Sales
      - Purchase
-    - Items & Inventory
+     - Items and Inventory
      - Manufacturing
-    - Fixed assest
+     - Fixed Assests
      - Dimensions
-    - Banking and General Leadger
+     - Banking & General Leadger
      - SetUp

 ## Language
      PHP/Ajax